tonybeltramelli/ExportSQLite/README.md

 The generated SQLite file can be used directly into your iOS or Android project.

+##Version

+Implemented and tested with MySQLWorkbench 5.2.36, this project need to be updated for to support newer versions

 ##Usage

  * From MySQLWorkbench, go to "Scripting -> Install Plugin/Module…";